 - Jeremy Otth and Laura Keat – Two of my favorite dancers, specializing in authentic Lindy and Balboa.
 I have personally taken classes from them.
 They’re no longer based in Los Angeles but you can catch them at Camp Hollywood.

 - Rusty Frank (West Side – El Segundo) – California Swing Dance Hall of Fame and award-winning dancer offers private as well as group lessons, from basics to choreography.

 - Stephen Sayer and Karine Hermes (North Hollywood) These popular award-winning instructors offer private lessons in addition to their weekly classes.
 My wife and I took a private Lindy lesson with them and it was amazing.
 Send them an email to set up a time and tell them you found out about them on SwingDance.LA.

 - Time2Swing (various locations) Cat and Adolfo offer private lessons around L.A.

 Dax and Sara’s Rhythm Juice offers a subscription to some great online videos and courses.

 LA Jitterbug (Stephen Sayer) offers its online Swing Dance Academy on Patreon.

 Lindy by the Sea – At Home Edition offers online lessons as well!

 Instructors, please leave a comment below and I will be happy to add you to this list!

-Also, please avoid taking Swing lessons from folks who don’t primarily teach Swing dancing, such as ballroom dance instructors and salsa teachers.
-Those dances are great, but if you want to learn authentic Swing, learn from a true Lindy Hopper.
-Your dancing will look much better! – Brian
+Also, avoid taking Swing lessons from folks who don’t primarily teach Swing dancing, such as ballroom dance instructors and salsa teachers.
+Those dances are fine, but if you want to learn authentic Swing, learn from a true Lindy Hopper. – Brian